AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-5/02/page02.md

 # Hands-On-Lab: Sports Data

-In this hands-on lab, you will learn how to prepare sports-related data for analysis by using Azure tools.
-You will clean and transform raw data, organize it for efficient access, and store it in a structured format.
-Finally, you'll visualize the data to uncover insights and trends that can support predictive analytics in sports.
+In this hands-on lab, you will work with sports-related data to prepare it for analysis using Azure tools.
+You will start by creating a workspace and uploading raw data, then clean and structure the data for better accessibility and performance.
+The lab will guide you through storing the processed data and running a pipeline to automate the workflow.
+Finally, you will visualize the results to uncover patterns and trends that can support predictive analytics in sports.

 ## Lab Objectives